pmama/animated-waddle/README.md

-# animated-waddle
-Financial analysis💰💵📈 of McDonald's 🍔🍟 and STARBUCKS COFFEE☕🥤
+# Financial analysis💰💵📈 of McDonald's 🍔🍟 and STARBUCKS COFFEE☕🥤